 Alice Warnecke Sutro is a wine producer, artist, writer and part time stay at home mom.
 She returned back to the land in 2010 where she was assistant vineyard manager at Warnecke Ranch & Vineyard for 6 years.
 During this time she fell in love with the wine industry in its entirety.
 Art remained a prime concern in the midst of learning about agriculture, and with her aunt Margo and the Warnecke family, she co-founded Chalk Hill Artist Residency in 2010 and was the director in its first 5 years.
 She brings this entrepreneurial and creative spirit into SUTRO, a wine project honoring the Warnecke Ranch, that she launched in 2012 with her husband Eliot.
 Since 2016, she focuses exclusively on the Sutro label and being a mom, slowly retrieving her art in the form of writing (www.alicesutro.com).

-Eliot Sutro is a winemaker and architect by trade.
+Eliot Sutro is a winemaker and architect.
 He brings a discerning palate, an innate sense of balance and an eye for precision to the SUTRO brand.
 He is a self-taught winemaker, thanks to a penchant for research, and a natural capacity for focused detail.
-He is also self-taught in his other passions, to which he applies the same skill as in his winemaking: mandolin, guitar, fly fishing, cooking, and upland bird hunting.
-Eliot’s dedication to the trade is inspired by the desire to make an excellent wine that lets our unique terroir speak for itself.
+He is also self-taught in his other passions, to which he applies the same sensitivity as in his winemaking: mandolin, guitar, fly fishing, cooking, and upland bird hunting.
+Eliot’s dedication to the trade is inspired by the desire to make an excellent wine that lets this unique terroir speak for itself.

 Rooted in San Francisco